AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 The idea moving forward is that not every criteria will necessarily be provided by the core package - it should be extensible by developers looking to implement something that might be quite specific to their application.
 This should be mostly straightforward.
 Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of **IPersonalisationGroupCriteria** along with the definition editor angular view, controller and translation service - **definition.editor.html**, **definition.editor.controller.js** and **definition.definition.translator.js** respectively - as embedded resources.

-There's one gotcha though, which is that it's not (I believe) possible to load an angular controller into Umbraco once the back-office application itself has bootstrapped.
+There's one gotcha though if you try to use embedded resources as used in the criteria classes in this package.
+Which is that it's not (I believe) possible to load an angular controller into Umbraco once the back-office application itself has bootstrapped.
 The only way to do this is via a property editor, specifically it's **[PropertyEditorAsset]** attribute which is detailed [here](http://issues.umbraco.org/issue/U4-3712).

 So in order to have the definition angular controller loaded, it's necessary to create a property editor to do this and have this defined within the extension dll, e.g.: